jorgef17/DiscordBot/README.md

 For the correct installation of FFmpeg we suggest the use of the following tutorial https://www.youtube.com/watch?v=re_IEwXlcXU

-para la instalacion de la dependencias se sugiere el uso de pip install -r requirements
+for the installation of the dependencies it is suggested to use pip install -r requirements